monoclex/StringDB/README.md

 By chaining database types to extend functionality, you become freed and can easily add and extend functionality without sacrificing cleanliness or testability.

+## Addons

+StringDB will officially maintain support for integration with some libraries.
+[View them here.][link_addons]

 [icon_banner_ad]: ./icons/banner_ad.png
 [icon_modular]: ./icons/modular.png
 [icon_tiny]: ./icons/tiny.png